Use Response-to Scores to Guide Agronomic Decisions

 2. National average yield difference non-limited and limited nitrogen applications; rates varied by soil type and location.

-© 2021 WinField United.
+© 2022 WinField United.
 Important: Before use always read and follow label instructions.
 Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
 Growers are encouraged to consider data from multiple locations, over multiple years and to be mindful of how such agronomic conditions could impact results.
 Answer Plot, CROPLAN, MasterLock and WinField are trademarks of WinField United.
-DeKalb is a trademark of Bayer Group.
-NK is a trademark of Syngenta.
-Brevant and Pioneer are trademarks of Corteva Agriscience or its affiliated companies.
+All other trademarks are the property of their respective owners.

 Subscribe to the Advisor Newsletter